secureblue/secureblue/modules/README.md

 Additionally, each module has access to four environment variables, `CONFIG_DIRECTORY` pointing to the Startingpoint directory in `/usr/share/ublue-os/`, `IMAGE_NAME` being the name of the image as declared in the recipe, `BASE_IMAGE` being the URL of the container image used as the base (FROM) in the image, and `OS_VERSION` being the `VERSION_ID` from `/usr/lib/os-release`.

+When running modules, the working directory is the `CONFIG_DIRECTORY`.

 A helper bash function called `get_yaml_array` is exported from the main build script.
 ```bash
 # "$1" is the first cli argument, being the module configuration.